Wye Marsh: Settlement

-The area was inhabited by Huron Indians when the Jesuit missionaries arrived in 1639.
+The area was inhabited by Wendat (Huron) people when the Jesuit missionaries arrived in 1639.
 The Jesuit established a mission on the north-east corner of Wye Lake, the site is now known as Sainte-Marie among the Hurons.
-The largest Huron village of the time was situated between Wye Marsh and nearby Tiny Marsh.
-By 1650 conflict with Iroquois had driven all of the surviving missionaries to Quebec, along with the surviving Huron.
+The largest Wendat village of the time was situated between Wye Marsh and nearby Tiny Marsh.
+By 1650 conflict with Haudenosaunee had driven all of the surviving missionaries to Quebec, along with the surviving Wendat.
 The area remained unpopulated for 150 years.

 In the early 19th century, a naval base open in Penetanguishene, and settlement of the area by Europeans began in earnest.
 Wyebridge became the major business centre of Simcoe County, and by the 1860s Midland was surpassed only by Ottawa as a logging town in Ontario.
 Deforestation led to small streams which fed the marsh drying up, and serious soil erosion along the Wye River depositing into Wye Lake.
 In the 20th century the site of Wye Marsh was a privately owned hunting preserve, until it was turned into a wildlife area by the federal and provincial governments.